Never miss a thing! Sign up for our e-news brief and ministry updates.

 As you plan your first visit to FBC Allen, you probably have lots of questions.
 Here are some answers that may help you feel more comfortable.

-Sunday worship and classes begin at 9:00a and 10:30a.
+Sunday worship and on-campus classes begin at 9:30a and 11:00a.
 Most people arrive about 15 minutes early.
-Coffee is on us and we have volunteers who are happy to help you with children's check-in and find your way.
+We have volunteers who are happy to help you with children's check-in* and find your way.

 Our Sunday morning worship services are about connecting individuals with God.
-We have two identical services; at 9:00a and 10:30a in the Worship Center.
+We have two identical services; at 9:30a and 11:00a in the Worship Center.
+Our online services also begin on Sundays at 9:30a and 11:00a, with an additional stream on Mondays at 7:00p.

 Our worship team leads a blended service using contemporary worship songs, as well as time-honored hymns of our faith.
-A brief children's sermon introduces the message in an easy to understand format.
-You will then hear a message which offers a biblical response to today's issues.
+You will hear a message which offers a biblical response to today's issues.
 You can expect to be encouraged and challenged to live out your faith beyond Sunday morning.

 We are located at 201 E. McDermott Dr., just east of 75.
 Our Welcome Center is located in the Rotunda.
 Volunteers are available there to answer questions and help you find your destination.

 Guest parking is available immediately west of the Worship Center and in the north parking lot.
-Shuttle service is provided for those who park in the parking lot north of Main Street.
+Shuttle service has been suspended during the pandemic period.

 Our kindergartners begin attending worship with their families during one of the service times and participate in a Sunday morning small group, also known as, Bible Fellowship Groups (BFGs), during the other hour.
 Each fall, just prior to the start of the school year, we host a special "Camp Big Enough" to offer tips to help in this time of transition and to celebrate this milestone with our incoming kindergartners and their families.

-Volunteers are available to assist you in signing in to our secure check-in system and in getting your child settled in their class.
-For more information, contact Marita Richards, our Preschool Ministries Assistant.
+Volunteers are available to assist you in checking your child in for class.
+For more information, contact Nancy Wooldridge, our Minister of Preschool.

 Children in grades 1-6 enjoy worship with their families for one hour and participating in a Sunday morning small group, also known as, Bible Fellowship Groups (BFGs), during the other hour.
 During BFG, children are divided into small groups according to grade level where they have fun learning a Bible lesson, engage in a time of discussion and enjoy an activity designed to reinforce what they are learning.

-Greeters are happy to assist you in locating your child's classroom and introducing you to their teachers.
+Greeters are happy to assist you in checking your child in for class.
 For more information, contact Lezah Maitland, our Minister of Children.

-Students join in our regular worship for one hour and gather for Sunday morning small groups, also known as, Bible Fellowship Groups (BFGs), the other hour in our student center known as The Curb (map).
+Students join in our regular worship at 9:30a and gather for Sunday morning small groups, also known as, Bible Fellowship Groups (BFGs), at 11:00a in our student center known as The Curb (map).

 Our Welcome Desk volunteers are happy to offer assistance in getting your student acquainted with others in the student ministry.
-For more information, contact Chris Jones, our Minister of Students.
+For more information, contact Jimmy Smith, our Generations Pastor.

 So glad you asked!
 Check out the variety of opportunities for you and your entire family to grow closer to God and to get to know others beyond Sunday morning worship.